robsoft/PerilousMobile/README.md

      - some 'empty' locations
      - possibility of 'fog'
      - player & princess locations
+     - run takes you to a random adjacent place
 * crude map 'display' for now
 * handle encounters (fight, points etc)
 * death